You Can Add Cardio to Your Pilates Workout

 - Cardio boosts immunity.
 A stronger immune system enables the body to ward off infection and sickness.
 It helps eliminate airborne viruses and bacteria from the lungs before they spread throughout the body.
-The sweat produced by the body during the workout, as well as the rapid blood flow it promotes, aids in the elimination of carcinogens, toxins, and other wastes from the body.
+The sweat produced by the body during a workout, as well as the rapid blood flow it promotes, aid in the elimination of carcinogens, toxins, and other wastes from the body.
 Because aerobics improves circulation, the distribution of the antibodies and white blood cells, which fight invading bacteria and viruses, also improves.

-- Cardio improves mood by increasing the brain-derived neurotrophic factor (BDNF) which lengthens the life of neurotransmitters and consequently helps prevent dementia.
+- Cardio improves mood by increasing the 'brain derived neurotrophic factor' (BDNF) which lengthens the life of neurotransmitters and consequently helps prevent dementia.
 It promotes feelings of peace and happiness by producing endorphins.
 Aerobics also increases serotonin levels in the brain which play a role in controlling appetite, decreasing depression, and improving memory, learning, and sleep.
 Studies have shown that as little as 25 minutes of exercise can affect the neurotransmitters in the brain in a similar way to antidepressants.
 In relation to this, aerobics helps decrease anger, anxiety, and stress.